What is skin aging?

 - A good moisturizing cream or lotion can help retain the natural cell moisture and giving it a youthful look.

 - Try to sleep on your back instead of sides or front, in order to prevent crumpling the skin by pillow contact, as this causes fine sleep lines, which eventually get etched as wrinkles.

 - Avoid repetitive facial expressions like frowning, etc as they make a groove under the skin every time the muscle moves and this, in turn, result in fine lines.
 Over a period, as the skin loses its elasticity, it stops springing back to fill in and smoothen the facial lines, thus causing wrinkles.

 - Skin aging is due to both internal as well as external factors.

 - External factors can be controlled by sensible living style.

-- Using proper clothing to cover maximum portion of body, hat to cover the face, sunscreen lotion to protect the exposed areas of body reduces the risk of “photoaging” or aging due to exposure to sun.
+- Using proper clothing to cover a maximum portion of the body, hat to cover the face, sunscreen lotion to protect the exposed areas of the body reduces the risk of “photoaging” or aging due to exposure to the sun.

 - Healthy, balanced diet and plenty of water consumption retards aging process.